Start9Labs/documentation/site/source/learn/concepts/start9-startos.rst

         Your browser does not support the audio element.
       </audio>

-    * "bep" - Embassy is starting up
+    * "bep" - StartOS is starting up

     .. raw:: HTML